eyesho/cubot/README.md

 ## Usage

-Cubot is fully automated, and all you need to do is place your Rubik's cube on it and press a button.
-The machine's technical details are available in the doc folders, and the entry point is `gui.py`,the machinic details are in the documents folder.
+Cubot is fully automated, and all you need to do is place your Rubik's cube on it and press the button.
+The machine's technical details are available in the doc folders, and the entry point is `gui.py`.
-.

 If you encounter any problems while using Cubot, please reach out to me at rootby@126.com.